PE Civil exam

 For details on the format and length of the exam, the topics covered, and applicable design standards, select your engineering discipline below to download the exam specifications.
 PE exam specifications and design standards are posted 6 months before the exam administration.
 Updates for the April exams are posted in November, and updates for the October exams are posted in May.

-- Civil: Transportation (PDF; with design standards for the October 2018 exam)
+- Civil: Transportation (PDF; with updated design standards)

 - Civil: Water Resources and Environmental (PDF)